0xKashDev/foundrySetup/README.md

     still need to finish following video ..

 2. Trying to test for right owner
 3. Check constructer syntax (good) in Mockerc20

+4. `https://www.razacodes.com/blog/foundry-intro-testing` check this link for owner test